jakobbskov/sovereign-strength/docs/systemnote.md

 This is one of the practical strengths of the model.
 It acknowledges reality instead of writing poetry about barbell math.

+## Variation and substitution

+The current implementation includes controlled variation and substitution logic.

+This supports use cases such as:

+- moving to a related exercise when needed
+- selecting among related movement forms
+- surfacing a likely next variation

+This is not random exercise shuffling.
+It is part of the engine's attempt to remain explainable while still avoiding static, brittle planning.

 ## Workout logging

 Workout logging preserves the training history used by later decisions.